Discover more from The Recovering Line Cook

 Method

 Peel the potatoes and slice thinly on a mandolin.
 Place these in a bowl with the duck fat and season generously with salt.
 Pack this uniformly into a greaseproof paper lined baking tray or roasting tin making sure the potatoes sit around 2 inches deep.
-Place another sheet of greaseproof on top along with an identical roasting tin so the potatoes are weighted down fully.
-Cook for around an hour at 170 degrees C until cooked through.
-When cooked, place in a fridge with something heavy weighting the top tray down.
+Place another sheet of greaseproof on top.
+Cook for around 3 hours at 120°C until cooked through.
+When cooked, place in a fridge topped with another tray or plates with something heavy weighting them down.
 Chill until fully cold, preferably overnight but at least 6 hours.

 Portion into 1 inch by 3 inch slices and deep fry at 180 degrees C until golden and hot through.